 Our brains do not discriminate according to legality when it comes to mind-altering substances; drugs activate brain receptors and cause an effect on the body.
 It is also true that many prescription drugs activate similar reward pathways to their illegal counterpart; codeine and heroin being an example.

-Prescription drug abuse can affect all areas of society, but has a higher incidence in a group not typically associated with drug abuse by the general public.
+Prescription drug abuse can affect all areas of society, but has a higher incidence in a group not typically associated with drug addiction by the general public.
 Typically, people who abuse prescription medicines are predominantly white, more likely to be married or previously married, have at least a college education, and to be in employment4.
 In this study the most common drug of abuse was codeine.

 It is important to note that just because a drug can be prescribed by a doctor that it does not mean that it is always obtained in this manner.
 Often pharmaceutical supplies are diverted, and many prescription drug addicts purchase their drugs from this black market5.
 Often, people in this situation can wrongly assume that because a drug is “prescription” that it is somehow safer than taking street drugs6.